AdobeDocs/experience-platform.en/help/xdm/ui/resources/classes.md

 In Adobe Experience Platform, a schema's class defines the behavioral aspects of the data that the schema will contain (record or time-series).
 In addition to this, classes describe the smallest number of common properties that all schemas based on that class would need to include and provide a way for multiple compatible datasets to be merged.

-Adobe provides several standard ("core") Experience Data Model (XDM) classes, including [!DNL XDM Individual Profile] and [!DNL XDM ExperienceEvent].
+Adobe provides several standard ("core") Experience Data Model (XDM) classes, including XDM Individual Profile and XDM ExperienceEvent.
 In addition to these core classes, you can also create your own custom classes to describe more specific use cases for your organization.

 This document provides an overview of how to create, edit, and manage custom classes in the Experience Platform UI.